diegomartinez33/BCEM-Guides/README.md

 # BCEM-GUIDES

-It is a repository that contains some guides for handling tools necessary for the development of the group's research
+It is a repository that contains some guides for handling tools necessary for the development of the research group